TES3MP/CoreScripts/tutorials/Asynchronicity.md

 ```
 * `async.Wrap(func, ...)` is mostly identical to `coroutine.wrap(func)(...)`.
 You can use `coroutine.wrap` or `coroutine.create` functions instead, if you want more control over the specifics of implementation.

-They might even throw an error if you don't, e. g. `timers.WaitAsync`:
+Some of the `Async` functions listed above can also run synchronously outside a coroutine, but others will throw an error, e. g. `timers.WaitAsync`:
 ```Lua
 customEventHooks.registerHandler("OnServerPostInit", function(eventStatus)
   if eventStatus.validCustomHandlers then